 Atrazine is one of the most widely and heavily used herbicides in American agriculture.
-The EPA estimates that about 70 million pounds are applied every year.
-From farm fields, atrazine seeps into streams, rivers and groundwater, and eventually ends up in drinking water.
-EWG data show that atrazine is the most commonly detected pesticide in tap water.
-In 2015, atrazine was found in water systems serving 30 million Americans in 28 states.
-Water utilities struggle to remove atrazine from their supplies, particularly in the spring, when millions of pounds of the chemical are applied corn and soybean fields.
-In 2012, Syngenta, the herbicide’s sole manufacturer, settled for $105 million a lawsuit filed by more than 1,000 Midwestern water providers over costs to remove atrazine from drinking water – a figure some utilities said would not begin to cover the cost of removal.
+The Environmental Protection Agency estimates that about 70 million pounds are applied to crops every year.
+Atrazine-laced runoff from farm fields pollutes streams, rivers and groundwater, which many communities depend on for drinking water.
+It resists degradation from heat and sunlight.

+EWG research shows that atrazine is the most commonly detected pesticide in tap water, at concentrations that can be higher than what the federal legal allows.
+Water utilities struggle to remove atrazine, particularly in the spring, when millions of pounds of the chemical are applied to corn and soybean fields.
+In 2012, Syngenta, the herbicide’s sole manufacturer, settled for $105 million a lawsuit filed by more than 1,000 Midwestern water providers over the cost of removing atrazine from drinking water – a figure some utilities said would not begin to cover the cost of removal.

 What are the health guidelines for atrazine?

 The EPA’s legal limit allows up to 3 parts per billion, or ppb, of atrazine in treated tap water.
 In 1999 the California Office of Environmental Health Hazard Assessment set a public health goal of 0.15 ppb for atrazine in drinking water, a level based on a study finding increased rates of breast cancer in rats exposed to the chemical.
 California’s legal maximum for atrazine in tap water is 1 ppb.
 Europe has banned all pesticides in drinking water, which led atrazine to be phased out in 2003.